emacs-mirror/emacs/mps/manual/source/pool/intro.rst

 Blocks are scanned?
 [11]_                      yes    no     yes    yes    no     no     no     no     yes Blocks support base pointers only?
 [12]_       yes    yes    yes    yes    yes    ---    ---    ---    yes Blocks support internal pointers?
-[12]_        no     no     no     no     no     ---    ---    ---    no Blocks may be protected by barriers?           yes    no     no     yes    no     no     no     no     no Blocks may move?                               yes    yes    no     no     no     no     no     no     no Blocks may be finalized?                       yes    yes    yes    yes    yes    no     no     no     no Blocks must be formatted?
+[12]_        no     no     no     no     no     ---    ---    ---    no Blocks may be protected by barriers?           yes    no     yes    yes    yes    no     no     no     yes Blocks may move?                               yes    yes    no     no     no     no     no     no     no Blocks may be finalized?                       yes    yes    yes    yes    yes    no     no     no     no Blocks must be formatted?
 [11]_                yes    yes    yes    yes    yes    no     no     no     yes